chaoss/wg-risk/metrics/Committers.md

 ## Implementation

-In an open source project every individual email address that has a commit merged into the project is a "committer" (see "known confounds" in the next section).
+In an open source project every individual email address that has a commit merged into the project is a "committer" (see "known issues" in the next section).
 Identifying the number of unique committers during a specific time period is helpful, and the formula for doing so is simple:

 `Number_of_committers = distinct_contributor_ids (during some period of time with a begin date and an end date)`.
 For example, I may want to know how many distinct people have committed code to a project in the past 18 months. `Committers` reveals the answer.